omni-us/jsonargparse/README.rst

   arguments, config files and environment variables, tuples and sets are represented as a list.

+- :code:`dataclasses` are supported as a type but without any nesting.

 - To set a value to :code:`None` it is required to use :code:`null` since this is how json/yaml defines it.
 To avoid confusion in the help, :code:`NoneType` is displayed as :code:`null`.
 For example a function argument with type and